xoofx/xoofx.github.io/blog/2023-07-09-10x-performance-with-simd-in-csharp-dotnet.md

 ## Results

 And the results of the benchmark is giving a significant boost for the optimized version, **from 4x to 10x** performance boost!
+(Oops, actually, it looks like closer to x8, but let's keep 10x for the marketing 😁)

 <div class="table-responsive">